lan-lc/adversarial_example_of_Go/README.md

 ![Screenshot](panda.png)

 In this example, researchers make the target model make a wrong prediction by adding some noise.
-Similar to the panda example, Fig. 2 is created by a adding $\color{lightblue} \text{two stones (marked as 1 and 2)}$ to a nature state (Fig. 1) of AlphaGo Zero self-play record.
+Similar to the panda example, Fig. 2 is created by a adding $\color{#73C2FB} \text{two stones (marked as 1 and 2)}$ to a nature state (Fig. 1) of AlphaGo Zero self-play record.
 Even amateur players know that the $\color{lightblue} \text{two stones}$ are meaningless since they will not affect the winrate nor the best action of the state in Fig 1.
 However, confused by those two stones, KataGo will switch its answer from $\color{green} \text{E1 ◆}$ to $\color{red} \text{E11 ◆}$.
 More examples are shown in [examples](#adversarial-examples).
 After carefully design the search space and improve the searching efficiency, our method can find the adversarial examples of KataGo with 50 MCTS simluations of 68% of the self-play record.
 Moreover, more than 80% of the mistakes can be easily understanded by amateur players.